ether-edge/ether-edge/docker/README.md

 ## Local development

-Running `polygon-edge` local cluster with docker can be done very easily by using provided `scripts` folder or by running `docker-compose` manually.
+Running `ether-edge` local cluster with docker can be done very easily by using provided `scripts` folder or by running `docker-compose` manually.

 ### Using provided `scripts` folder